 Toilet Paper: We purchase this in bulk and keep back some rolls in storage for an emergency.

 Baking Soda: I use this ingredient for cooking, health & first aid care, laundry, and making my own cleaning supplies, as well as for dental care.
-I purchase a 13lb bag at Costco for around $6 – which can last me for up to a year.
+I purchase a 13 lb bag at Costco for around $6 – which can last me for up to a year.
 I divide it into containers to keep it handy in the kitchen, bath and laundry room.

 White Distilled Vinegar: again, a much used product.
 Besides uses in the kitchen, I use it to clean bathrooms and showers.
 It’s also good for canning.
 It occasionally gets used in the laundry.
 I purchase a carton of two-gallon jugs at Costco for around $7 which easily lasts a year.

 Epsom Salts, Hydrogen Peroxide and Rubbing Alcohol: These are first aid items I always have handy for home health care.
 The best prices are usually in the Drug Stores, although I always check at Costco as well.

 First Aid Supplies: It’s smart to have lots of bandages, 3” sterile pads, self-sticking bandage rolls (they work better than first-aid tape), antiseptic cream and Betadine (the go-to antiseptic used in hospitals) on hand for emergencies.
-These items can take care of most emergencies, or help keep someone stable until you can get them to urgent care or the emergency room at a hospital.
+These items can take care of most injuries around the house, or help keep someone stable until you can get them to urgent care or the emergency room at a hospital.
 Of course for anything more serious, call 911.

 Batteries: I keep a stock of various sizes on hand at all times.
-To find them easily I use a plastic container made especially for battery storage – and keep it in the refrigerator.
+To find them easily I use a plastic container made especially for battery storage – and keep it in the refrigerator to extend battery life.
 I always know where they are.

 Toothbrushes, toothpaste, shampoo, toiletries, feminine needs: It’s always great to know there’s more toothpaste waiting in the drawer when you’ve just squeezed out the last of the tube.
 And I like changing out toothbrushes often, especially after getting over a cold or the flu.
 Speaking of the flu, I always stock up in the Fall before the cold season hits and make sure I have plenty of medicine and immune system support products on hand.
 After the winter I re-stock.
 I keep our travel kits fully stocked at all times, which has come in handy more than once when we’ve unexpectedly run out of something.

-I hope you can see that by keeping a stock of these items on hand it becomes easy to re-supply without much effort or expense, with a once a month shopping trip.
+I hope you can see that by keeping a stock of these items on hand it becomes easy to re-supply without much effort or expense whenever you shop.
 Pretty soon it will become just a part of your monthly routine.